stalina/tasty-core/README.md

 ## Install

-`cd tasty-code`
+`cd tasty-core`

 `npm install`

 PhantomJs binary needs to be in your PATH, for this purpose, you can add symbolic link to the executable : <br/>
-`ln -s <path to tasty-code>/node_modules/phantomjs-prebuilt/bin/phantomjs /usr/bin/pahntomjs`
+`ln -s <path to tasty-core>/node_modules/phantomjs-prebuilt/bin/phantomjs /usr/bin/pahntomjs`

 OPTIONAL, you can do the same with the chrome driver (in case you want to run test in Chrome) : <br/>
-`ln -s <path to tasty-code>/node_modules/chromedriver/bin/chromedriver /usr/bin/chromedriver`
+`ln -s <path to tasty-core>/node_modules/chromedriver/bin/chromedriver /usr/bin/chromedriver`

 ## Run
 * Tests: `gulp test`